cnelsoniii/GiefBook-Public/README.md

 ![Generator](https://i.postimg.cc/qBKWYP4j/Google-Pixel-4-XL-1.png)

 ## Dev Ramblings
-I programmed, designed and tested the app as a solo developer.
-I wanted to create an app to showcase all that I have learned while working with Jetpack Compose.
-The idea came to me while playing Street Fighter 6.
-I leveraged the Jetpack Compose framework to design the app using Material 3 design principles.
-I added a lot of actions to the TopAppBar, similar to Youtube's TopAppBar.
-The BottomSheet modal designs were inspired by Spotify's BottomSheet.
-The typography and color were inspired by the UI in Street Fighter 6.
+As a solo developer I programmed, designed and QA tested this app.
+This represents my first Jetpack Compose app launched to the Google Play Store.
+I originally built the app to be used just by me to practice combos in Street Fighter 6.
+I then challenged myself to make the app into a product that could be launched on Google Play.
+The biggest challenge I faced was making sure the app UI could fit on a variety of devices, from big to small.

+Incorporating the principles of Material 3 design, I constructed the app, by taking ideas from my favorite apps.
+Youtube and Spotify served as inspiration due to their clean designs and intuitive use of modals, dialogs, floating action buttons, and top app bar.
+The font style and color palette were drawn from the captivating UI of Street Fighter 6 which lend to a vibrant and immersive vibe.